California Ground Squirrel

 California ground squirrels are keystone species due to the fact that so many other species depend on ground squirrels.
 They are an important food source for golden eagles and hawks.
 Squirrel burrows also provide shelter for tiger salamanders, snakes, invertebrates, and burrowing owls.
 Larger animals like rabbits and grey foxes will also expand ground squirrel burrows to use as dens.

 Ground squirrels sit up on hind legs to watch for predators such as golden eagles, hawks, and foxes.
 When frightened, they warn others with an alarm call.
 They also have several unique behaviors specifically in response to snakes.
 Snakes, such as rattlesnakes or gopher snakes, primarily go after young ground squirrels and rely on the element of surprise.
 When threatened by a snake, an adult ground squirrel will perform a “tail wave” display.
 This display lets the snake know that they have been spotted, ruining the element of surprise.
 The snake will usually back off following this display.
 If the “tail wave” does not deter the predator, adult ground squirrels, which have a resistance to rattlesnake venom, will attack a snake to protect their young.

-Ground squirrel families, usually each with its own burrow, live in large colonies in the wild with much social interaction and mental stimulation.
+In the wild, ground squirrel families live in large colonies where they have lots of social interaction and mental stimulation.
 Our keepers spend a great deal of time with our squirrel, giving her that extra stimulation and attention that she might otherwise miss.

 Go “underground” at our exhibit The Burrow, to learn about different kinds of burrowing animals.